 Start the workout with a Warm Up (WU) covering 200m (Option A), 400m (Option B), or 800m (Option C).
 During the warm-up feel free to stop and stretch as needed.
 It doesn’t need to be a continuous swim.

 Next up is a drill set of eight (Options A and B) or twelve repetitions (Option C) of 50m Drill/Swim, where you do a drill for the first 25m of the repetition and then normal swimming for the next 25m swimming.
 Feel free to use fins whilst doing the drill/swim set.
 Do the drills below twice through to make eight reps (Options A and B), or three times through to make twelve reps (Option C):

 I wrote an article about swimming drills previously.
 Click here to read and watch it.

 There are two main sets within this workout.
 The first one involves a set of 50m sprints based on half your T-Time plus ten seconds.
 Option A does six reps, Option B does ten reps and there are 16 reps for Option C. Read this article for more about T-Times:

-With this set you are to build the speed of each rep over a series of them before reverting back to an easy pace and then building up your pace again.
-Option A you build your pace over three reps, Option B over five reps and for Option C over four reps.
+With this set, you are to build the speed of each rep over a series of them before reverting back to an easy pace and then building up your pace again.
+In option A you build your pace over three reps, Option B over five reps, and Option C over four reps.
 With Option A your fastest reps would be your third and sixth, and your slowest reps would be your first and fourth.
 With Option B it would be your fifth and tenth reps for your fast reps.
-Option C your fast reps are your fourth, eighth, twelfth and sixteenth.
+Option C your fast reps are your fourth, eighth, twelfth, and sixteenth.